BioinformaticsToolsmith/Look4LTRs/README.md

 ```
 mkdir bin
 cd bin
-(If your default compiler meets the version requiremet)
+(If your default compiler meets the version requirement)
 cmake ..
 (Or if you would like to specify a different compiler that meets the requirement)
 cmake .. -DCMAKE_CXX_COMPILER=your_compiler_name_for_example_g++-7